SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-variants-vs-vaccines.md

 ## What about vaccine resistance?

 Yeah, what about the vaccine resisters?
 They'll be the demented knuckleheads they've always been.
-Maybe more: yet another vaccine will almost certainly make them scream "I told you so"&hellip; though exactly _what_ they allegedly told us will remain vague.
+Maybe more: yet another variant will almost certainly make them scream "I told you so"&hellip; though exactly _what_ they allegedly told us will remain vague.

 <img src="{{ site.baseurl }}/images/2021-03-30-variants-vs-vaccines-reuters-chip.jpg" width="400" height="196" alt="Reuters: vaccine does not microchip you, if you're dumb enough to ask" title="Reuters: vaccine does not microchip you, if you're dumb enough to ask" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-And the conspiracy theories will become more florid, almost psychotic.
+And the conspiracy theories will become more floridly psychotic.
 For example, consider the arrant nonsense that the COVID-19 vaccines will inject you with a microchip <sup id="fn8a">[[8]](#fn8)</sup>, so that Bill Gates or George Soros or _somebody_ will be able to&hellip; _something_.